 A mystic walks in circles.
 Their path is always curved.
-They almost never reach the extremes.
+They rarely reach the extremes.
 They walk in the middle.
-Their words, their instructions, their description of life is a constant flow of change.
-What is true today will be replaced by the truth of tomorrow.
+Their words, their instructions, and their description of life are in a constant flow of change.
+What is true today will be replaced by a different truth of tomorrow.
 For a mystic, the fact that today is summer doesn't mean tomorrow it won't rain.
 The logical mind will carry an umbrella; the mystic might choose to get wet.

 We fear living in color.
 It is so much easier to have only two options.
-It makes so much more sense.
-A smaller margin for error.
-If you follow this thread you'll realize that relating to life with nothing more than on and off guarantees that death will never be an adventure.
+It makes so much more sense and a much smaller margin for error.
+If you follow this concept, you'll realize that relating to life with nothing more than on and off guarantees that death will never be an adventure.
 That life is no more than an impatient period of time in between the yes and the no.

 'But how?!' - asks the mind.
 'Tell me what to do?
-Show me where I'm wrong and how to get it’.
-There is nothing to get, and nothing to do.
+Show me where I'm wrong and how to get it right.'
+There is nothing to get and nothing to do.
 It is a tremendous force of energy, lots of action, but absolutely no doing.
 No… "getting".
 If anything… it is to be "gotten".
 To open to life in such a way that you become the opening through which life "gets" itself.

 Mystics live in the now.
 But a now that doesn't know boundary.
 It's not a now that exists as a response to a past or a future.
 It isn't the middle way.
 Again, that idea bears a remarkable limitation.
 Limiting the present moment to nothing but a fleeting experience.
 The mystic lives in a vast space of now-ness.
 An unlimited expression of infinite possibility.
 It is a field of endless potential.
 Anything and everything can occur.

 Mystics are a symptom of life.
-They are found at the feet of the mountain and in the depth of the sea.
-In the vastness of desert and the thick of the forest.
+They are found at the feet of the mountain and in the depths of the sea.
+In the vastness of the desert and the thick of the forest.
 A mystic can't open your heart or walk the journey for you.
 All they will ever do is remind you that what you seek has already happened.
-That what you look for has been right there, all along.
+That what you look for has been right there all along.